Palaces and Areas of the Alhambra with Free Access, Without a Ticket

 They were located in this strategic point to watch over the Vega of Granada.
 It was connected with the Alcazaba through a wall.

-To see the rest of the Alhambra you have to buy a ticket.
+To see the rest of the Alhambra you have to purchase a ticket.

 © Copyright •